nordic-mountain/Skyflix0-v0.0.0/README.md

 It has also has title shortening system if the video title is over 41 charters.
 And has a page where you can view the info on the video before playing it.
 Instead of manualy putting the video urls it gets the latest youtube channels video!
+It uses pathlib so that you can just run it without problems with the path!
 Have Fun!

 ## Bugs 🐜